Step inside to luxury in motion.

 Next, Lake Camplain and Balloon Vermont await with picturesque waterfronts and a breathtaking hot air balloon ride.
 Break out your camera as you cruise to Lake George and Mohawk trail as you take in panoramic views over the water.

-Choose our private driver services for the ultimate in luxury.
-A professional driver can drive you to your first destination, set up your rental coach, then quietly disappear to a hotel until you need him.
+Choose our private driver services for the ultimate in luxury RV travel.
+A professional driver can drive you to your first destination, set up your motorhome rental, then quietly disappear to a hotel until you need him.

-Download a printable version of the New England map and itinerary.
+Download a printable version of the New England RV road trip map and itinerary.

 Bar Harbor – known for its stunning coastal beauty, yachts, lobster boats, island views, and ocean settings – is the perfect place to begin your journey through New England.
 It is the center of activity for Mt.
 Desert Island visitors, with a variety of shops, restaurants and taverns, as well as easy access to the forests and shores of Acadia National Park.
 Walk the historic Shore Path, go whale watching, or simply stroll through the town.
 LEARN MORE